Malia Obama: Much More Than A President’s Daughter

 “I’m going to be sitting there with dark glasses, sobbing,” the President told TV host Ellen DeGeneres earlier in 2016.
 “She’s one of my best friends.
 And it’s going to be hard for me not to have her around all the time.
 But she’s ready to go.
 You can tell.
 She’s just a really smart, capable person and she’s ready to make her own way.”

-Malia was accepted to Harvard and will attend the prestigious university in 2017 after taking gap year.
-Her plans for the next 12 months haven’t been revealed — and aren’t likely to be disclosed by the White House — though Obama joked recently he wasn’t likely to have much of a say.
+Malia was accepted to Harvard and began attending the prestigious university in 2017 after taking a gap year.
+Obama joked recently he wasn’t likely to have much of a say.

 “She already doesn’t listen to me, whatever I say,” he told a questioner in Ho Chi Minh City who asked if Malia might travel there during her gap year.
 “You want her to come to Vietnam, I shouldn’t be the one to tell her.”